 The frontalis and occipitalis can be classified as a single muscle, the occipitofrontalis.

-On top of the skull, they emerge with the scalp.
+On top of the skull, they fuse with the scalp.

 The anterior portion of the frontalis blends with the skin above the eyebrow and with the fibers of the orbicularis oculi.

-The posterior compartment, the occipitalis, attaches with the linea nuchae.
+The posterior compartment, the occipitalis, attaches at the linea nuchae.

 Both muscles work together and are responsible for movements of the forehead and eyebrows.